-Our hotel (Ayre RosellonHotel) was located a stone’s throw away from the Sagrada Familia.
-You can search for it or other hotels in Barcelona here.
+Our hotel (Ayre Rosellon Hotel) was located a stone’s throw away from the Sagrada Familia.
 Our first day was spent within the walls of the Sagrada.
 I had purchased our tickets online thankfully, as this saved us hours of standing in a very very long line that wrapped around the building.
-We were directed to the other side, our tickets scanned on the phone, and bang.. we were in like Flint.
+Upon getting there, we were quickly directed to the other side, our tickets scanned on the phone, and bam… we were in like Flint.
 Make sure you reserve your tickets on line to save yourself the needless wait.

 Words alone can not describe the beauty of the interior.
 It was beyond anything l could have imagined.
 The stained glass works, the altar, the stairs, the details that went into it all.
 We spent a few hours walking through the bottom floor, seeing how they put the wood pieces together.
 We learned what inspired him, – nature (honeycomb, tree of life, etc ).
 We watched the movie about his life, both in Spanish and English.
 I didn’t even mind waiting till most of the crowds had left (closing time) so we could have people free pictures because it was crowded!